Altstätten–Gais railway line: History

 Another short section in the old town of Altstätten was opened on 26 June 1912 between Stadt and Rathaus (town hall).
 The short link along Marktgasse established a connection to the Rathaus–Bahnhof SBB line of the Altstätten–Berneck tramway, opened in 1897 and operated by the Altstätten-Berneck-Bahn (ABB), which in turn was replaced in 1940 by the Altstätten–Berneck Trolleybus.
-The Altstätten–Gais line was managed by the ABB, which let the trains run continuously between Gais and Altstätten SBB station.
+The Altstätten–Gais line was managed by the ABB, which allowed the trains to run continuously between Gais and Altstätten SBB station.

 As a result of a merger in 1949, the St. Gallen-Gais-Appenzell-Altstätten Railway (SGA) took over operations between Altstätten and Gais.
-In 1953, the catenary voltage was increased to 1500 volts, so that the then new ABDeh 4/4 6 to 8 railcars could operate freely on the whole SGA network.
+In 1953, the catenary voltage was increased to 1500V, so that the then new ABDeh 4/4 6 to 8 railcars could operate freely on the whole SGA network.
 On 2 June 1973, tram operations were closed on the remaining section in Altstätten.
 Until the final closure of the Altstätten SBB–Altstätten Stadt section on 31 May 1975, the SGA trains continued to operate over this section.

 Due to declining frequencies and a cost recovery rate of less than 30 percent, the cantons of Appenzell Ausserrhoden and St. Gallen have established an engineering office review of whether "more customer-friendly and cheaper alternatives" would be feasible for the three rack railways of the Appenzell Railways, from Altstätten Stadt to Gais, from Rorschach Hafen to Heiden and from Rheineck to Walzenhausen.
 In particular, a changeover to bus operations or fully automatic operations is under discussion.

-Since 2013, the route from Altstätten Stadt to Gais is operated by the S24 service of St. Gallen S-Bahn.
+Since 2013, the route from Altstätten Stadt to Gais is operated by the S24 service of the St. Gallen S-Bahn.
+The S24 is also part of the Bodensee S-Bahn.